MattSheehanDev/owasp-top10-2021/owasp-top10-2021.md

   - email me and I will respond! matt'or'1'!='@mattsheehan.dev
     - stolen from jim manicode, one of the core maintainers of the top 10

+^ Prevention
+  - Always parameterize queries
+  - Even valid input can be dangerize

 ---

 ## A04: **Insecure Design**